 In the United States, audiences have been turning away from animal circuses in droves; several, including Ringling Brothers Barnum & Bailey Circus, have closed, while others have gone animal-free and thrived.
 Last year, New York City followed San Francisco’s ban on wild animal circus acts; Los Angeles is working on a ban as well.
 88 US jurisdictions in 31 states have now taken action to restrict wild animal circus acts.

 A number of other states, including Pennsylvania, Massachusetts, Hawaii, and New York, are currently considering bans on wild animals in circuses, and a federal bill – the Traveling Exotic Animal and Public Safety Protection Act (TEAPSPA /H.R.1759) – is gaining bipartisan support in the US House, to end the use of wild and exotic animals in traveling shows nationwide.

-Over 40 countries around the world have passed national circus prohibitions, with Italy, Ireland, and Scotland most recently joining the list.
+Around the world, 45 countries have passed national circus prohibitions, with Italy, Ireland, and Scotland most recently joining the list.

 Help stop circus suffering!

 - Support TEAPSPA, the nationwide ban for the US!

 - Outside of the US, join our global campaign to Stop Circus Suffering!

 - Follow us on Facebook and Twitter for more ways to get involved in our campaigns.

 - Donate today.